GRE Physics Test

-The GRE physics test is an examination administered by the Educational Testing Service (ETS).
+The Graduate Record Examination (GRE) physics test is an examination administered by the Educational Testing Service (ETS).
 The test attempts to determine the extent of the examinees' understanding of fundamental principles of physics and their ability to apply them to problem solving.
 Many graduate schools require applicants to take the exam and base admission decisions in part on the results.